 The potential for localised erosion and/or channel erosion along Kurrajong Creek and other ephemeral creek lines will be managed over the life of mine using appropriate sediment and erosion controls.
-Erosion and sediment controls will be implemented in accordance with the Erosion and Sediment Control Plan which forms part of the Water Management Plan for the site.
+Erosion and sediment controls will be implemented in accordance with the EP-WMP.